-I am a linden wood dish.
-I am the product of my mother and father, the bowl and the plate.
+I am a Cara Dish.
 Ideally I’m used for salad, but I don’t mind being treated to an ice cream sundae every once and a while too.

 When salads are served on wooden dishes, they look more appetizing.
 These dishes make the simple act of eating your meals more enjoyable.
 I personally like to use them for my stews and soups.
 The curvature of the edges makes it easy to pick up and slurp.
 I also like the sound that it makes when my spoon or fork comes in contact with the wooden dish.

 "Cara" is a series of egg-shaped tablewares making the most of the warmth of wood as a material and Japanese thin-wood-curving techniques.
 The curvatures of the pieces are meant to mimic the egg so as to fit gently within your hands.